What is Botball ® ?

 Engineering With Minimum Tools

-The kit includes an iRobot® Create robot base (similar to the Roomba robot vacuum cleaner), LEGO® pieces, compatible metal parts, motors, servos, a multitude of sensors, a camera for use with the built in computer vision system, and all the tools required so that students can complete the mechanical construction of their robots without the need for power tools or a machine shop.
+The kit includes a KIPR Wombat robot controller, LEGO pieces, compatible metal parts, motors, servos, a multitude of sensors, a camera for use with the built in computer vision system, and all the tools required so that students can complete the mechanical construction of their robots without the need for power tools or a machine shop.
 This helps level the playing field amongst competitors with different access to these resources.

 Teams receive their reusable robotics kit at the workshop along with software and documentation.
 They also receive detailed information regarding the current year’s game.
 Participants will actually use their robotics kit to build and program a demonstration robot at the workshop.
 Following the workshop, students are given 7-9 weeks to: